Addi-11/Virtual-Classroom/docs/features.md

 * Posting class comments.
 * Viewing all students and teachers who joined a particular classroom.
 * Creating classwork with due-dates, topic and marks.
-* Uploading assignment (any extension) material with classwork.
+* Uploading assignment (within size limit) material with classwork.
 * Viewing all posted assignments.
 * Accessing all student submissions for a particular posted classwork.
-* Downloading (any extension) student submissions.
+* Downloading (within size limit) student submissions.
 * Grading each student submission for a given classwork.
 * Displaying all student with marks for all posted classworks collectively along with their percentage.
 * Viewing vaccination status of students in a class.